AHL AL-‘ASHQ - اهل العشق

 Literally: ‘Ashq is a being or becoming passionately enamoured.
 Love.
 Passion.
-Ecstatic love to Allah.
-Ilahî love.
-Ecstatic love towards Allah.
+Ecstatic love toward Allah.

 Ahl Al-‘Ashq: The people of ‘ashq.
-The people who are tied toward Allah with an elevated, deep love.
+The people who tied themselves to Allah with an elevated, deep love.
 The people who have ecstatic love towards Allah (‘Azza wa jalla).

-“Fifth Mystery: A noble hadith came like this: اِنَّ اللهَ خَلَقَ اْلاِنْسَانَ عَلٰى صُورَةِ الرَّحْمٰنِ1 Some people of tarîqah have interpreted (tafsir) this noble hadith in an extraordinary way inappropriate to the aqâid of îmân.
-Some ahl al-‘ashq amongst them even considered man's ma’nawî face to be in the form of Ar-Rahmân.
-Since the people of tarîqah are mostly in sakr2 and ahl al-‘ashq are mostly in istighraq3 and confused, they are perhaps excusable in their understanding which is contrary to the haqiqah.
-But those in their senses, by reason, cannot accept their meanings which are contrary to the fundamentals of aqâid.
+In one noble hadith arrived that اِنَّ اللهَ خَلَقَ اْلاِنْسَانَ عَلٰى صُورَةِ الرَّحْمٰنِ1 [As he said (asm)].
+Some of the people of tarîqah have interpreted this hadith in a strange way inappropriate to the aqâid of îmân.
+Among them, some people of ‘ashq even considered man's ma’nawî face to be a form of Ar-Rahmân.
+Since the people of tarîqah are mostly in sakr2 and people of ‘ashq are mostly in istighraq3 and confused, they are perhaps excusable in their understanding which is contrary to the haqiqah.
+But those in their senses cannot accept by mind their meanings which are contrary to the fundamentals of aqâid.
 If they do, they are in error.

-4 (There is nothing whatever like unto Him, and He hears and sees [all things])
+4 (There is nothing like Him, for He is Samî’ and Basîr.)

-5 (And His is the highest similitude in the samâwât and the earth, and He is ‘Azîz, Hakîm)
+5 (To Him belong the most elevated attributes in the samâwât and the earth, for He is ‘Azîz and Hakîm.)